 Residential land use accounts for most of the development in the city.
-Approximately 692 acres, or 47 percent of the city area, is currently developed as residential use.
-This type of land use consists of low residential density units (single family homes) and moderate density units (patio homes).
-The text below information provides regarding residential development in Dalworthington Gardens.
+Approximately 692 acres, or 47 percent of the city area, is currently developed residential use.
+This type of land use consists of low density residential units (single family homes) and moderate density units (patio homes).
+The text below provides information regarding residential development in Dalworthington Gardens.